 A SEASCAPE OF GAELIC SONG - The Sequel

-Gaelic singer and folklorist, Margaret Stewart from Lewis, will lead this unique course which will explore Gaeldom's rich legacy of Gaelic sea-themed song, as well as aspects of West Coast/Hebridean maritime history, coastal toponymy and seafaring traditions.
+Gaelic singer and folklorist, Margaret Stewart from Lewis, will lead this unique course which will explore the rich legacy of Gaelic sea-themed song, as well as aspects of West Coast/Skye maritime history, local coastal toponymy and seafaring traditions.

 The course may include some of the following subjects and themes:-